 Let’s be clear about one thing: whatever you may be, the only one who can dictate your attitude about anything is you.
 Pinpointing our positions and outlook on our experiences is what reflective questioning is all about.

 We don’t debrief to punish ourselves or succumb to another’s opinion of who we are or what we can do.
 Reflective questions allow us to see past negativity and circumstance and ask ourselves, “how can I do even better next time?”

-Ultimately, we do a grave disservice to our students as teachers if we deny them the opportunity to use reflective questions for .
+Ultimately, we do a grave disservice to our students as teachers if we deny them the opportunity to use reflective questions for self-assessment and improvement.
 By the same token, we must give ourselves permission to do the same thing.

 When it comes to a profession as challenging as teaching is, asking the right self-reflective questions can help you determine many useful things including:

 - what works and doesn’t work in your classroom

 - where your biggest challenges are and how to overcome them

 - what you are most fearful of in your profession and how to face it

 - where you are bringing undue stress upon yourself

 - how you can better foster relationships with learners/parents/administrators/colleagues